Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 A *transposed table* presents bound data in a tabular format, where rows represent data fields and columns represent objects.

 Numerous data management and layout customization features are supported.

+## Treemap
+A *Treemap* presents hierarchical data with nested rectangles.

+The main category decides how the rectangles will be ordered.
+Each rectangle represents one instance of the second category and the size is determined by the value.

 ## Two dimensional grid
 A *two dimensional grid* presents bound data in a tabular format, where columns represent data fields and rows represent objects.